 Winter

 Ben Lomond is a spectacular alpine destination suitable for all seasons.
-Winter boasts stunning snow-covered mountains and breath taking views, perfect for skiing and snowboarding in Tasmania.
-A truly authentic ski village atmosphere gives visitors a chance to experience a winter wonderland.
+Winter is especially magical with stunning snow-covered mountains and breathtaking views.
+Join us for skiing and snowboarding, tobogganing and snowplay.

 There are two cross country ski routes, which are also used as walking routes in the summer.